Nuremberg U-Bahn: Construction

+On 1 March 1972, the first 3.7 km stretch of the system opened, U1 Langwasser Süd to Bauernfeindstraße.
+An elevated line from Muggenhof station to Stadtgrenze station started construction along with the works on the first stretch of U1 in the Southeast of Nuremberg.
+This line along Fürther Straße would be used on an interim basis for the Straßenbahn (Tram) from 1970 to 1981 before being opened for the U-Bahn in 1982.
+Over the next few years, further stretches of U1 were opened.
+Uniquely, the metro was built "from the outside in", starting in the rather outlying area of Langwasser before reaching the historical core and the central train station.
+Langwasser was a new housing development with many high-rise buildings assembled from prefabricated parts as was the style in that era.
+Similar developments in East Germany are known as Plattenbau.
+When Plärrer station was built, it was built with two sets of tracks above each other and provisions were made for another level of tracks to cross the existing tracks.
+The former has been in use for U2 (and later U3) ever since those lines opened, whereas the latter has never been fully built up as of 2024.
+Unlike at Hauptbahnhof where U2/U3 and U1 stop on different levels, at Plärrer there is one track on both levels used for U1 and the other for U2/U3, enabling easier change between trains (Cross-platform interchange).
+The first subway line reached Fürth Hauptbahnhof in 1985 which would remain its endpoint until 1998.
+The focus thus shifted to the construction of a second subway line in Nuremberg.

 On 28 January 1984, Nuremberg's second U-Bahn line, U2, went into service between Plärrer and Schweinau.
-This line, too, underwent further extensions, eventually even reaching the airport in 1999.
+This line, too, underwent further extensions, eventually even reaching the airport in 1999 — the last extension of U2 as of 2024.
+Even during construction, provisions were made for future branching extensions at Rothenburger Straße station and Rathenauplatz station.
+Those tunnel stubs were indeed used roughly two decades later when what is now U3 was built.

 Expansions of the metro were often accompanied with the closure of nearby tram lines, which was initially not opposed by most of the city's population.
 The original plans of the 1960s had called for the complete abandonment of the tram network if and when the metro was fully built out.
 However, in the 1990s a change of course became apparent and the decision to shut down the tram network was officially reversed.
 Nonetheless, in the course of the construction of the northern branch of U3, further shutdowns of trams occurred along Pirckheimerstraße – however, the tracks are still operational for non-revenue movements of trams or in case of interruptions on the rest of the network and it is variously debated to restart revenue service on those tracks.